praekelt/django-moderator/README.rst

 Django Moderator
 ================
-**Django Bayesian inference based comment moderation app.**
+**Django community trained Bayesian inference based comment moderation app.**

 .. contents:: Contents
     :depth: 5

-``django-moderator`` integrates Django's comments framework with SpamBayes_ to automatically classify comments into three categories, *ham*, *spam* or *unknown*, based on previous training (see Paul Graham's `A Plan for Spam <http://www.paulgraham.com/spam.html>`_ for some background).
+``django-moderator`` integrates Django's comments framework with SpamBayes_ to automatically classify comments into three categories, *ham*, *spam* or *unknown* based on training by users (see Paul Graham's `A Plan for Spam <http://www.paulgraham.com/spam.html>`_ for some background).

-Comments classified as *unknown* have to be manually classified as either *spam* or *ham* via admin, thereby training the system to automatically classify similarly worded comments in future.
+Users classify comments as *spam* using a *report abuse* mechanic, thereby training the algorithm to automatically classify similarly worded comments in future.
+Additionally comments the algorithm fails to clearly classify as either *ham* or *spam* will be classified as *unknown*, allowing staff users to be manually classified them via admin.

 Comments classified as *spam* will have their ``is_removed`` field set to ``True`` and as such will no longer be visible in comment listings.